“[S]ome systems … are very sensitive to their starting conditions,

-so that the tiny difference in the initial push you give them
+so that a tiny difference in the initial push you give them

 feedback, so that what a system does affects its own behavior.”